 Are you sure you want to do eye surgery?

 If you are not sure whether or not you want to do blepharoplasty, then take an appointment with an eye doctor.
 Discuss your medical issues related to your eyelid with the doctor for a functional blepharoplasty or discuss your interest in regards to a cosmetic blepharoplasty

 At first Eye doctor will examine if the patient has any surgical risk and then keeping in mind about several health issues blepharoplasty will be performed.

-In this eye surgery procedure, correction of both upper and lower eyelids is performed.
+In this eye surgery procedure, the correction of both upper and lower eyelids is performed.
 Through making external surgical incisions along the natural skin lines of the upper and lower eyelids blepharoplasty is performed.
-So that after healing incisions does not remain visible.
+So that after healing incisions do not remain visible.
 Surgery may take up to 1 to 3 hours to complete.
 Through this surgery fat and bulginess is removed from the area near your eyes.

 During the procedure, how much skin is to be removed is determined by the surgeon by making a calculation based on preoperative analysis of characteristics such as symmetry of eyebrows, facial muscle structure, and bone structure.

 The doctor may advise the patient to stop taking some kinds of medication such as pain reliever aspirin and ibuprofen to prevent normal clotting of blood making it thin.

 - Do not eat at midnight before surgery; eat a light meal in the evening.